9 Books to Get to Know Me

 Human Check:

-Enter the first four characters from the following series of characters: GXJVUFGNDCZFEKB
+Enter the first nine characters from the following series of characters: LFDYZVCBGHMVQZU

 [NOTE: A failed Human Check or messages containing special characters may be discarded.]